dev-bootcamp-2019/final-project-RobertoOranger/README.md

 Istitutions, Schools or Universities can register details of degrees using CertificateFactory to create  contracts for their students.
 Only the Istitutions can create it, because they are the owners of CertificateFactory.

 There are dev bootcamp's students with more experience than me.
 Thanks for your pacience.
 I can evaluate your projects.

 Future developments:
 - Ash of degrees by IPFS
 - Upgradable contracts using Zeppelin proxy-patterns
 - Checking data of degree by other people
-- mapping of data using Swarm
+- Mapping of data using Swarm
-- new applications
+- New projects and usages

 Unfurtunately i have not made a front end interface.
 Sorry.
 But you can compile and run a simplified solidity version code with remix at this link: https://github.com/RobertoOranger/2019-final-project-remix/tree/master